pricej8x2/short-app-challenge/README.md

     5. The loop repeats.
 The loop will end once num is 0 which means that it can no longer be divided.

-4. The string short code is returned.
+3. The string short code is returned.

 NOTE: The POST / endpoint returns this string to the user in the response.

 ## Decoding

-1. The decoding method is processed when a valid request is made to the GET /:id endpoint.
+The decoding method is processed when a valid request is made to the GET /:id endpoint.
 The short code that the user passes is processed as input to the decoding method.
+The following steps describe how this works.

-2. The num variable is assigned a value of 0.
+1. The num variable is assigned a value of 0.

-3. A loop starts and passes each character (left-to-right) iteratively to the block for processing.
+2. A loop starts and passes each character (left-to-right) iteratively to the block for processing.

     1. num is multipled by 62 (base62).